dansmyers/AncientAlgorithms/1-Sexagesimals/README.md

 ### Roots

 Use the Babylonian square root algorithm to calculate the square root of 10201 (in base-10).
 Use *x*<sub>0</sub> = 1 as the starting point.

+### This is the procedure.

+A rectangular field exists.
+The area of the field is 60 and the length exceeds the width by 7.

+1. Draw a picture of this scenario.

+2. Use completion of the square to solve for the length and width.

+3. Write the solution procedure for this problem in the style of a Babylonian tablet.